Going 3D

 };

-I should be able to control this camera with the keyboard and mouse.
-Finally, I want to be able to get the view matrix of the camera at any point.
+We should be able to control this camera with the keyboard and mouse.
+Finally, we want to be able to get the view matrix of the camera at any point.
 These are the functions of this camera:

 Camera Camera_Create(Vec3 position, Vec3 up, float yaw, float pitch);